Why Have Incontinence Negligence Compensation Claims Soared?

 Injuries sustained include internal cuts, vaginal wall erosion, infection and intense and debilitating pain which has prevented women from living a normal life.

-Negligent vaginal mesh implants in the US have reached a estimated £2 billion.
+Negligent vaginal mesh implants in the US have reached an estimated £2 billion in compensation.
 With the Medicines and Healthcare products Regulatory Agency apparently having received 1,000 complaints to date, and the resulting publicity encouraging more women to come forward, it can be assumed that this area of medical negligence compensation claims is one that will continue to grow.